 As long as style has existed, it has served as a form of expression and a way to connect peoples and communities.
 But in the modern fashion world, it has been a sometimes slow path to visibility for many brands in the LGBTQ+ community, be it on the runway or behind the scenes.
 Recently though, a number of young, emerging, gender-neutral brands have begun to push back on the gender-conforming ways of dress that have historically limited exploration in fashion, on both a personal and political level.

-According to a runway diversity report from The Fashion Spot, the Spring/Summer 2019 casting of models who openly identify as transgender or non-binary reached an all-time high with 91 models walking in a total of 52 shows (though this still totals under two percent of those cast).
+According to a runway diversity report from The Fashion Spot, the Fall/Winter 2020 casting of models who openly identify as transgender or non-binary dipped to 21, down from 46 the previous season.
 Major fast-fashion retailers, from H&M to ASOS, have launched their own gender-neutral lines as well.
 But, the fashion industry has rightfully been criticized at times for tackling identity and community as profitable trend, without much thought into what it actually means to create truly inclusive, genderless clothes.
-For starters, offering baggy, masculine-leaning t-shirts and sweats — as many brands have done over the last few years — does not necessarily equate to inclusivity.
+For starters, offering baggy, masculine-leaning T-shirts and sweats — as many brands have done over the last few years — does not necessarily equate to inclusivity.

 Thankfully, there are a number of emerging and established brands out today that are validating queer and gender-fluid customers, along with those who are looking to hold steadfast to the notion that lace, or mesh, or a good ballet flat isn't reserved for just one gender.

 Ahead, four labels that were built off of one common belief: Clothing is for everyone.

 Emerging Gender Neutral Brand: 69